-This is part 1 of a blog series on building a sound go-to-market strategy.
-You can read part 2 of this post here.
+This is part one of a blog series on building a sound go-to-market strategy.

 Assembling a go-to-market strategy and building a channel infrastructure is a critical process for multinationals to get right.
 It is especially important in emerging markets where local business practices are unfamiliar, data is scarce, and customer needs are often opaque.
 A sound go-to-market strategy minimizes the risks involved in serving a market segment in an emerging market because it establishes a clear path for growth, alignment on the direction for the company, and a cohesive action plan for the system of people and processes tasked with delivering goods, services, or information to customers.